superdurable/iwf/docs/How-to-wait-for-a-workflow-to-complete.md

 * You can pass Void.class as result class, If you just need to wait for the result, without any real results to return.

-In the future, we will support https://github.com/indeedeng/iwf/issues/268 which will be more flexible for waiting